The Pink Lotus Eatery Story

 Events & Catering

 Over the years, Dao was inspired to further develop Pink Lotus to festivals.

-Since 2014 Pink Lotus had the opportunity to share its love for Vietnamese food with thousands of festival patrons in festivals such as Bluesfest, Splendour by the grass, Rainbow Serpent Festival, Island Vibe and many more.
+Since 2014 Pink Lotus had the opportunity to share its love for Vietnamese food with thousands of festival patrons in festivals such as Woodford folk festival, Bluesfest, Rainbow Serpent Festival and World Music Adelaide.

 We aim to serve traditional Vietnamese dishes with an organic and modern twist.

-Our Menu is designed to provide options for gluten free patrons with majority of our dishes also available in a vegetarian or vegan options.
+Our Menu is designed to provide options for gluten-free patrons with the majority of our dishes also available in vegetarian or vegan options.

 We support locals where possible, we provide work for the local community, we have local suppliers small and big, and buy organically where we can with our fresh produce and poultry.

 Pink Lotus is fresh, healthy, authentic and most importantly a delicious option for the festival environment.

 Pink Lotus aims to bring fresh, healthy food to you